Home Data TensorFlow Machine Learning Cookbook - Second Edition

 sess.run(second_var.initializer)

-Understanding how TensorFlow works with matrices is very important to understanding the flow of data through computational graphs.
+Understanding how TensorFlow works with matrices is very important in understanding the flow of data through computational graphs.

 Getting ready

 Many algorithms depend on matrix operations.
 TensorFlow gives us easy-to-use operations to perform such matrix calculations.
-For all of the following examples, we can create a graph session by running the following code:
+For all of the following examples, we first create a graph session by running the following code:

 import tensorflow as tf